Sarbadhikari

-Indian people with the title Sarbadhikari belong to a single and unique Bengali Kulin Kayastha Bose family whose recorded genealogy goes back to more than 500 years.
+Indian people with the title Sarbadhikari belong to a Bengali Kulin Kayastha Bose family whose recorded genealogy goes back to more than 500 years.

 The Sarbadhikari family was founded during the early 15th century by Sureshwar Bosu of Choa ("Choa" is a village situated in Murshidabad district of present-day West Bengal), who was appointed Governor of Orissa province with the hereditary title of "Sarbadhikari" by the Imperial Court of Delhi.